- Effects of deforestation and climate change on carbon & water cycling in Amazonia

 What impact will projected changes in climate and atmospheric [CO2] have on the Amazon forest?

 Climate models predict that a reduction in precipitation over much of the Amazon basin will be one of the consequences of climate change.
-Both field studies and models have shown massive dieback of the Amazon forest when exposed to a prolonged and extreme reduction in precipitation.
-We are using data from our recent field campaign to the Caxiuanã National Forest in Brazil to develop a mechanistic representation of water movement through the soil-plant-atmosphere continuum in the ED model.
-This new hydrodynamic formulation in ED will be parameterized to represent each of the tropical plant functional types, which will enable us to explore the mechanisms by which tropical trees succumb to drought and how their resilience is modulated by rising atmospheric CO2.
+Both field studies and models have shown considerable dieback of the Amazon forest when exposed to a prolonged and extreme reduction in precipitation.
+We are using data from our recent field campaigns to the Caxiuanã National Forest and Tapajó's National Forest in Brazil to parameterize a mechanistic representation of water movement through the soil-plant-atmosphere continuum in the ED model.
+This hydrodynamic formulation in ED will be parameterized to represent drought tolerant and intolerant plant functional types, which will enable us to explore the mechanisms by which tropical trees succumb to drought and how their resilience is modulated by rising atmospheric CO2.
 This research is supported in part by the NSF-Amazon PIRE project, which seeks to build international partnerships between emerging scientists in the U.S. and Brazil.
 This research is also supported by an NSF Doctoral Dissertation Improvement Grant.

 The Fate of Amazonian Ecosystems and Eco-hydrological Consequences Under Projected Climate and Land-use Changes